Request Assessment

 Sharetru implemented a “sticky search bar,” allowing users to navigate to any new section without needing to scroll back up on the page.
 The fade-away design and stark color contrast offer an ADA-compliant, engaging experience across the website.

-How to Build the Best Contact Us Page for Your Business
+How to build the best Contact Us Page for your product.

 A Contact Us page should be one of the many ways a user can get in touch with your business.
 While these pages should enable any user to get in touch, we recommend encouraging primary user groups such as prospects and job seekers to get to the contact pages that are MOST relevant for them instead of the generic page.